 Sources of weight management support control group women may have accessed; additional sources of weight management support intervention group women may have accessed

 Data will be collected using questionnaires and semi-structured interviews with a sub-sample of women.
-Questionnaires at 6 and 12 months include sections designed to capture information on weight management views and use of strategies among all women, and on Slimming World attendance, barriers and facilitators among intervention women only.
+Questionnaires at 6 and 12 months include sections designed to capture information on weight management views and use of strategies among all women, and on Slimming World®(Alfreton, UK) attendance, barriers and facilitators among intervention women only.

-Semi-structured qualitative interviews will be conducted at two time points with intervention women (n=approx. 10-15 women at six months; 15-20 at twelve months) to explore the acceptability and sustainability of the intervention, and acceptability of trial procedures.
-This will include targeting women who did and did not join Slimming World, and those who did/did not attend the 12 sessions offered, and those who did/did not lose weight.
+Semi-structured qualitative interviews will be conducted at two time points with intervention women (n=approx. 10 women at six months; 15-20 at twelve months) to explore the acceptability and sustainability of the intervention, and acceptability of trial procedures.
+This will include targeting women who did and did not join Slimming World®(Alfreton, UK), and those who did/did not attend the 12 sessions offered, and those who did/did not lose weight.
 At 12 months, a sub-sample of control group women will also be interviewed to explore study processes and experiences of participating, including reasons for taking part/dropping out, recruitment and randomisation (expectations/understanding of the study aims), views on outcome measures, attendance for weighing appointments as part of study follow up and lifestyle behaviours.
 Topic guides for both groups will be informed by the COM-B model of behaviour change41, exploring barriers and facilitators to weight management/the intervention according to capabilities, opportunities and motivations.
 Control group women will be asked about the impact, if any, of participating on their levels of physical activity or any dietary changes.

 Telephone or face to face interviews will be offered.
 Sampling will be based on maximum diversity in relation to age, parity, ethnicity, socio-economic status, and reflect the range of weight loss/gain of the sample.